 How and Why I Became a Nikon Photographer

-A couple of photographers I knew at the time (I’m still very much in touch with them) were Nikon photographers.
+A couple of photographers I knew then (I’m still very much in touch with them) were Nikon photographers.
 In 2003-2004 I met award-winning (Nikon) photographer Marvin Newman.
-A couple of years later, I met one of my favorite photographers, Kurt Weston, who, as I mentioned above, is also a Nikon shooter–I ended up interviewing Weston for A&U Magazine–America’s AIDS Magazine in 2005 and several other times, and also wrote a book about his life and photography work.
+A couple of years later, I met one of my favorite photographers, Kurt Weston, who, as I mentioned above, is also a Nikon shooter–I ended up interviewing Weston for A&U Magazine–America’s AIDS Magazine, in 2005 and several other times.
+Also, I wrote a book about his life and photography work.

 And so, by the time I decided to take on a few photography courses and workshops at SVA (School of Visual Arts, in New York City) and B&H, I already had my eyes on Nikon.
 Then, while at B&H, I met the amazing David Brommer (Suspect Photography), also a Nikon shooter.

-Along the way, while studying photography, I’ve also met photographers I admire, Nikon ambassadors such as Vincent Versace and boudoir photographer Jennifer Rozenbaum.
+While studying photography, I’ve also met photographers I admire, Nikon ambassadors such as Vincent Versace, and boudoir photographer Jennifer Rozenbaum.

-That said, over the years I’ve also met quite a few Canon photographers, and Sony and Olympus photographers whose work I love, whose advice I cherish.
-In the end we all know it’s not really about the camera.
+That said, over the years, I’ve also met quite a few Canon photographers and Sony and Olympus photographers whose work I love and whose advice I cherish.
+Ultimately, we all know it’s not really about the camera.
 As Ansel Adams once said, “The most important component of a camera is the twelve inches behind it.”
-California-based photographer Peter Adams adds to that, saying (in a quote) that, “a camera didn’t make a good picture any more than a typewriter wrote a good novel.”
+California-based photographer Peter Adams adds to that, saying (in a quote) that “a camera didn’t make a good picture any more than a typewriter wrote a good novel.”

 Truth is that we all have our heroes in our personal and professional lives.
 My first photography heroes and mentors happen to be Nikon shooters.
-They kinda opened my eyes to Nikon and to becoming a Nikon photographer myself.
+They opened my eyes to Nikon and became a Nikon photographer myself.
 And I thank them for that!

 Thank you all for stopping by and reading my blog!